chuckyang123/tp/docs/UserGuide.md

 1. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-W11-1/tp/releases/tag/v1.3).

-1. Copy the file to the folder you want to use as the _home folder_ for your SoCAssist.
+1. Copy the file to the folder you want to use as the _home folder_ for your SoCTAssist.

 1. Open a command terminal, using command `cd` + the path to get into the folder you put the jar file in, and use the `java -jar SoCTAssist.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>